ducktrshessami/scdl-core/README.md

 ## scdl.downloadFromInfo(info[, options])

-Attemps to download a song from an info object obtained from scdl.getInfo.
+Attemps to download a song from an info object obtained from [scdl.getInfo](#scdlgetinfourl).

-Skips a couple steps that scdl(URL) takes, since this assumes you're actually passing a track's info.
+This gets called internally by [scdl](#scdlurl-options).

+Returns a readable stream

 `options` are the same as those in [scdl(URL[, options])](#scdlurl-options) above.